fxdgm/fxdgm/docs/source/index.rst

 .. admonition:: \ \

    This python package has the purpose to make the implementation and the examples from the bachelor thesis "Numerical Treatment of a Thermodynamically Consistent Electrolyte Model" reproducible.
 The code is written in Python and uses the finite element library FEniCSx.
-The code is available at: ToDo Add DOI
+The code is available at: https://doi.org/10.5281/zenodo.13645296

 Thesis
 ======